11 Tips to Increase Email Open Rates for Ecommerce (2026)

 3. Cut out words that trigger spam filters

-• Words that make exaggerated claims and promises: “100% satisfied”, “lowest price”, “extra cash”, “free gift”, “incredible deal”
+• Exaggerated claims: "100% satisfied", "lowest price", "free gift", "incredible deal"

 4. Segment your audience

-5. Choose the right sender’s name
+5. Choose the right sender name

 6. Personalize your content